ngspipes/main/docs/RunningExamples.md

 ``Engine->Engine for Cloud-> Install engine for cloud.``

+If previously installed, please ensure that:

+ * the ip of the Virtual machine is configure
+ * the environment varible is stablished on the terminal that you are executing the monitor.
+ For managing these setting, please also consult the section:

+ ``Engine->Engine for Cloud-> Install engine for cloud.``

-After the installlation, you should have the following tree file:
+After the installation, you should have the following tree file:

 ```
   WorkingDirectory